Why Kendall Jenner and Devin Booker Are Such a Winning Pair - E! Online

 Which is what happens when you challenge someone at the top of their game.

-A first-round lottery pick in the 2015 draft, the Michigan native was selected to join the United States men's Olympic basketball team this summer at the 2020 Tokyo Games, bringing home a gold medal just weeks after his Suns missed out on an NBA championship in July.
+A first-round lottery pick in the 2015 draft, the Michigan native was selected to join the United States men's Olympic basketball team at the 2020 Tokyo Games, bringing home a gold medal just weeks after his Suns missed out on an NBA championship in July 2021.

 And getting to wear your boyfriend's shiny new hardware while boating through Lake Tahoe isn't a bad perk.
-But as Kendall herself said, it's believable she'll be sporting a different type of accessory soon.
+But as Kendall herself said, it's believable she'll be sporting a different type of accessory at some point.

+Having withstood a brief split this past summer, "They worked out their issues," a Kendall insider told E!
+News, "and decided they want to move forward and be together."

-When that day comes, her squad will be just as stoked as they were during Kendall's May prank, an "excited" Khloe Kardashian saying her only issue was that the ring "was a little big on your finger."
+For now, that means trips to the Hamptons, Hawaii and their spot in Idaho.
+But should she soon be calling her squad to shares news of a real engagement, they'll be just as stoked as they were during that 2021 prank, an "excited" Khloe Kardashian saying her only issue was that the ring "was a little big on your finger."

 Because "they love seeing Kendall so happy with someone who brings out the best in her," a source says of her crew's eagerness to bring the athlete into the fold.
 "Her family loves him and knows how good they are for one another.
 They love having Devin around and have welcomed him with open arms."